 Who can resist the succulent pork ribs?
 Chinese sweet and sour pork ribs are always welcomed in my house any time of the year.
-Of course, I like Korean version of pork ribs, too, but the Chinese version is so much easier to make.
+Of course, I like Korean version of pork ribs but the Chinese pork ribs are so much easier to make.

 I highly recommend to par-boil pork ribs in boiling water for 4-5 minutes first.
 This will get rid of unclean residue on the bones and remove some of the fat as well.